-Dr. Begay serves as biochemistry laboratory coordinator in Dr. Charles Raison's research laboratory.
-In this capacity, he is part of a multi-University collaboration team that utilizes biochemistry laboratory techniques to isolate specific stress-response “biomarkers” for analysis and assay.
-These biomarkers (cytokines and hormones) are associated with specific autonomic pathways and biological mechanisms to provide information relative to inflammation, depression, immune function, and disease processes associated with chronic stress.
+Dr. Begay serves as laboratory coordinator for Dr. Charles Raison's research team.
+In this capacity, he is part of a multi-University collaboration team that utilizes biochemistry laboratory techniques to isolate specific stress-response biomarkers for analysis and assay.
+These biomarkers are associated with specific autonomic pathways and biological mechanisms to provide information relative to inflammation, depression, immune function, and disease processes associated with chronic stress.
 This information may also be used to identify determinants of positive health and wellness.

 Dr. Begay has a Master of Public Health degree, with a focus on International Health, from the Mel and Enid Zuckerman College of Public Health, University of Arizona.
 He obtained his doctorate in Cultural Psychology from the Department of Language, Reading and Culture, College of Education, University of Arizona.
 Dr. Begay also has extensive experience as a Program Director, Lecturer and Academic Advisor.